prasun-s-v/python-practice/README.md

 - Tools Used: Python 3
 - Help: AI guidance used for some logic, then rewritten with my understanding

+### ✅ Day 5
+- Topics:  Intro to Pandas
+- Struggles: Syntax issues, logic recall
+- Tools Used: Python 3
+- Help: AI guidance used for some logic, then rewritten with my understanding

 More days will be added...